 HOW DOES DONATING YOUR BODY TO SCIENCE REALLY WORK?

 Donating your body to science is an easy process.
-Here are the steps to need to follow to donate:
+Here are the ways:

-Many medical schools and university offer whole body donation programs.
-There are also some independent donation programs throughout the country.
+Many universities and medical schools have whole body donation programs.
+You can also find some independent donation programs throughout the country.

-Start by looking for programs near your area to make the transportation of the body easier.
-We have a list of resources at the bottom of the article to help you find a program fit for you.
+Look for body donation programs near your area to make the transportation of the body easier.
+We created a list of resources down below to help you locate a program you can register to.